 Phone: (country code +1) 785-864-8095

-Hashinger Hall is a Center for the Creative Arts and to participants in the KU Academic Accelerator Program (a program for high ability international students).
-Hashinger is also open during University breaks.
-It is located atop Daisy Hill and in 2005, it was renovated to include a small theater, studio, rehearsal and performance space for residents.
-The Academic Resource Center in Hashinger also houses a satellite office of the KU Writing Center.
+Hashinger Hall is a Center for the Creative Arts and also home to participants in the KU Academic Accelerator Program (a program for high ability international students).
+It is located atop Daisy Hill just across from the Daisy Hill Commons.
+In 2005, it was renovated to include a small theater, studio, rehearsal and performance space for residents.
+It features two-person rooms with a sink.

 Contributing to Academics